Cameliaasb/CostumeMania/README.md

 5. **Access CostumeMania:**

-   Open your web browser and navigate to http://localhost:3000 to access the CostumeMania application.
+   Open your web browser and navigate to http://localhost:3000 to access the CostumeMania application.\
-   Now you have CostumeMania running locally on your machine.
+   🎉 Now you have CostumeMania running locally on your machine.
 Enjoy exploring and using it! 🎉